CrimeStoppers of Memphis and Shelby County, Inc. is a nonprofit, tax-exempt, nonpartisan, nonsectarian, citizen-run organization.

 James returns to Memphis and shares what he has discovered with area mayors, with the police director, Buddy Chapman, the sheriff, and leading businessmen such as P.K.
 Seidman.
 Quickly, a team is formed to launch a CrimeStoppers program in our community.

 Now, 25 years later, CrimeStoppers of Memphis and Shelby County is widely viewed as one of the three most successful citizen-tips crime fighting programs in the U.S., and indeed, in the world.
-Since its inception, the program has won numerous awards and public accolades, such as first place in Most Cases Cleared at the CrimeStoppers International Conference in Victoria, British Columbia, a couple of years ago.
+Since its inception, the program has won numerous awards and public accolades, such as first place in Most Cases Cleared at the CrimeStoppers International Conference in Victoria, British Columbia, a few years ago.

 Why is CrimeStoppers so successful here?
 The answer, in a word, is community teamwork at its best.